-The average RMS level, the L{eq} is displayed by pressing $\frac{\text{TME}}{\text{Leo}}$.
+The average RMS level, the $L{eq}$ , is displayed by pressing $\mathbb{T}{eq}^{\text{TME}}$ :

-The average RMS level in this reading is 82.2 dB, slow, average for the 8 minute and 14.5 second measurement period.
+The average RMS level in this reading is 68.2 dB, slow, average for the 12 minute and 14.9 second measurement period.

-Dose
+Dose-LDL

-DOSE, the noise exposure, may be calculated with two different sets of parameters:
+DOSE, the noise exposure, may be calculated with three different sets of parameters:

+- Current.

+- LDL (Log Data Logic).

-- · Current. - Overall.
+- Overall.

-Parameters 45-51 are used with the calculation to arrive at the current dose from the current data and sets the exchange rate, threshold level, and criteria level for the current measurement.
+Parameters 45-54 are used with the calculation to arrive at the current dose from the current data and sets the exchange rate, threshold level, and criteria level for the current measurement.
 These can be set differently from the overall in order to give different dose readings.

 To protect the measurement, the OVERALL Dose settings (parameters 48-50) may not be modified once the measurement has started without a reset.
-However, OVERALL CRITERION may be changed at any time.

-Parameter 51, Full Dose Period (or Criterion Time) applies to Current Overall.
+However, OVERALL CRI-TERION may be changed at any time.
+Parameter 51, Full Dose Period (or Criterion Time) applies to Current Overall and LDL.
+If you wish to look at dose with different exchange and threshold values, LDL may be used by modifying the LDL settings (parameters 52-54).
+Note that the run time for LDL and OVERALL is always the same.